Is Wintertime also Roof Time?

 - All steep slope roofers must be careful not to damage the underlayment, which can become brittle in cold weather.
 Only 30-pound felt (or better) should be considered as underlayment, and all underlayments should be installed using cap nails and not staples.

 The most common winter roof problem is ice dams.
 Ice dams occur when snow that has accumulated on a slanted roof melts and then forms icicles that hang from the eaves and gutters.
 Professional roofers can help you with drip-edge flashing techniques to prevent ice dams.
 Improper amounts of attic insulation can also cause ice dams.
 Speak to your roofer about the various options for preventing ice dams.

 Many roofing companies offer winter discounts for roofing repairs and re-roofing jobs during the winter.
-For the same reasons that you will be able to receive faster service on a new roof during the winter, you will also receive a better price than you would during the warmer months.
+For the same reasons that you might receive faster service on a new roof during the winter, you may also receive a better price than in summer.
 According to Sandy Feltner of Roof Time, their estimators are instructed to discount a winter installation by as much as 25 percent over the same type of spring job.
-Roofing contractors want to keep their crews busy and will offer steep discounts to avoid lay-offs.
+Roofing contractors want to keep their crews busy and can offer deep discounts to avoid lay-offs.
 By March, roofers begin to fill up their job boards, so their goal over the winter is to hang on to their skilled labor force.

 Most professional roof installers will provide you with the same labor warranty for a roof installed during winter as a roof installed any other time of year.
 For example, Roof Time offers a long-term labor warranty in conjunction with the Midwest Roofing Contractors Association guidelines, without regard to the time of the installation.

-Written by Dale Shoemaker of Roof Time LLC
+Written by Dale Shoemaker of Roof Time LLC.